inbo/tutorials/content/installation/user/kerberos.md

 #### ODBC driver

 Download and install the [Microsoft ODBC Driver for SQL Server](https://www.microsoft.com/en-us/download/details.aspx?id=53339).
-The installation instructions for different linux flavours can be downloaded together with the ODBC driver.
-For `Ubuntu 16.04`,  following instructions apply:
+The installation instructions for different Linux flavours can be downloaded together with the ODBC driver.
+For `Ubuntu 16.04` (and most distributions based on it),  following instructions apply:

 ```
 sudo su